 - Mix in some grabs as well.
 Mr. Game & Watch can use his down throw to follow up into a neutral or up air.
 At low percentages, use these combos — when your FP is at higher percentages, simply throw it toward the nearest edge.

 - Dash attack should be used to approach.
 It can even link into itself!

 - Neutral air can either be used as a down throw follow-up or to secure a safe landing.
 Forward air and back air can be used both above-stage and off-stage to great effect.

 - You can also use a small amount of down air, forward smash, down smash, and Fire (up special).
 In the case of the latter, it’s best used as an out-of-shield option.
 Usage of this move requires that your FP makes good use of its aerials, so keep that in mind.

 You should avoid using or getting hit by Chef and Oil Panic.
 At later levels, the FP is hard-coded to use its down special to intercept energy-based projectiles, and will then fire off its fully-charged attack at random (but only when the opponent is within its range).

 Mr. Game & Watch’s amiibo hasn’t seen much action between Super Smash Bros.
 4 and Super Smash Bros.
 Ultimate, but he’s still a rather interesting fighter who’s well worth your time.
 If you’ve got an hour or two to spare, now’s a great time to start training your own!
 If you have any additional questions before you start training, feel free to join our Discord server and ask — we’ll be happy to help!
-If you want to learn how to enter one of our online tournaments, check out our Powersaves guide or mobile backup guide.
-We’d appreciate it very much if you checked out our Patreon and donation box, too.
+If you want to learn how to enter one of our online tournaments, check out our guide for more information.
+We’d appreciate it very much if you checked out our Patreon and donation box pages, too.
 Until next time — happy training!